Sulemani Keeda: Critical reception

 Sonal Chopra for Sify.com writes "Director Amit V Masurkar's indie slacker comedy hits home for the most part as it gives [sic] us these deeply flawed, real characters that we laugh at and laugh with.
 We emotionally invest in their everyday tragedies and smile at their comical solutions.
 In that sense, the film is as rich, complex, and tragicomic as life itself.
 Go for it!"

-Shekhar Kapur, Mallika Sherawat, Nagesh Kukunoor, Vinay Pathak, Ayushmann Khurrana attended a special screening of Sulemani Keeda at PVR Juhu on 10 December 2014 and celebrated Aditi Vasudev's birthday along too.

-Filmcurry.com bottom line is "We all need and want movies like this one to be made and entertain us completely.
-Wonder why we see such A-list comedies so rarely.
-This one is a must and great watch, it is brilliantly and effectively made, keeps one hooked throughout and absolutely entertains."

-Rajeev Masand, one of India's most well known critic says " Slickly shot, capturing a real, lived-in feel of the city, this is a charming little indie that manages to say something important, while never forgetting to make you laugh.
+Rajeev Masand wrote, " Slickly shot, capturing a real, lived-in feel of the city, this is a charming little indie that manages to say something important, while never forgetting to make you laugh.
 I'm going with three out of five for Sulemani Keeda.
 Give it a chance."

-Subhash K. Jha mentions "In a world infested by impostors of movie-making here's a toast to the dost that is refreshing,charming, cocky and tongue in cheek.
-SulemaniKeeda follows with fecund ferocity the sometimes farcical, some-times quirky odyssey of a couple of oddball writers in that place of perverse entertainment known, for eccentric reasons as Bollywood."

-Before releasing in India, Sulemani Keeda (Writers) promoted it in the indie-film circuit.
-It was screened at the Mumbai Film Festival, New York Indian Film Festival, Indian Film Festival of Los Angeles, London Indian Film Festival, MISAFF Mississauga, Zurich Film Festival, Oaxaca Film Festival in Mexico.
-At the London Indian Film Festival, Amit said, "A film like this can only be set in a city like Bombay, where there is a very strong hub of movies."

-Recently screenings happened in Seattle, Frankfurt, Cologne and Birmingham.